View Document Text

 expenses charged by mutual funds and ETFs to their shareholders, if applicable.
 These fees and expenses are

-the funds, other fund expenses, account administration (e.g., custody, brokerage and account reporting), and a
+for the funds, other fund expenses, account administration (e.g., custody, brokerage and account reporting), and

-assist the Client in determining which products or services are most appropriate for each Client’s financial situation
+to assist the Client in determining which products or services are most appropriate for each Client’s financial

-and objectives.
-Accordingly, the Client should review both the fees charged by the fund[s] and the fees charged by
+situation and objectives.
+Accordingly, the Client should review both the fees charged by the fund[s] and the fees

-Integrity Wealth to fully understand the total fees to be paid.
-Please refer to Item 12 – Brokerage Practices for
+charged by Integrity Wealth to fully understand the total fees to be paid.
+Please refer to Item 12 – Brokerage

 D. Advance Payment of Fees and Termination